qsoon/pca_on_river/README.md

-# PCA on River networks
+# PCA on River Networks

 This repo contains the source code for PCA on river networks.
 Especially, it analyzes the Geum River TOC data.